 UNDERSTANDING AND ADDRESSING THE EFFECTS

-Our ES will set out the likely significant effects of TILBURY2 on the environment and how these can be mitigated through careful and considered design.
-The ES will cover the construction of TILBURY2 and the new road and rail links as well as their subsequent operation.
+PoTLL’s ES sets out the likely significant effects of Tilbury2 on the environment and how these can be mitigated through careful and considered design.
+The ES covers the construction of Tilbury2 and the new road and rail links as well as their subsequent operation.

 VIEWS OF AND FROM TILBURY FORT AND FROM GRAVESEND

 Tilbury Fort is located close by and is of national significance.
 However, the proposals will have no physical impacts on it.
-Any proposals will need to minimise the impact on its setting.
-We are preparing a series of photomontages from locations agreed with Historic England in order that the exact impact of the proposals on views can be assessed.
+PoTLL’s mitigation proposals ensure the impact on its setting is minimised.

 South of the river, Gravesend has two Conservation Areas and a number of listed buildings.
-We are also looking at how TILBURY2 will affect the setting of these other heritage assets, albeit TILBURY2 is 1km away across the river.
+PoTLL’s proposals have taken into account how Tilbury2 will affect the setting of these other heritage assets, albeit that Tilbury2 is 1km away across the river.

 NOISE FROM THE TILBURY2 SITE AND THE ROAD AND RAIL LINKS